Marzi (TV series)

-Marzi is a 2020 Indian Hindi-language crime thriller streaming television series that aired on an Indian OTT platform, Voot.
+Marzi is a 2020 Indian Hindi-language crime thriller series that aired on Voot.
 The story is based on the novel Liar, written by Jack and Harry Williams.
 The series stars Rajeev Khandelwal and Aahana Kumra.
 The show is directed by Anil Senior.
-The six episode series was aired on Voot on 3 March 2020.
+The six-episode series aired on Voot on 3 March 2020.

 Plot

-The story is set amidst the picturesque locales of Shimla wherein Sameera Chauhan (Aahana Kumra), a cheerful school teacher is all set to give love a shot again after an ugly breakup with her fiance Nitin (Rajeev Siddhartha).
+The story is set amidst the picturesque locales of Shimla wherein Sameera Chauhan (Aahana Kumra), a cheerful school teacher is all set to give love a shot again after an ugly breakup with her fiancé Nitin (Rajeev Siddhartha).
 She agrees to go on a dinner date with the charming and respectable surgeon Anurag Saraswat (Rajeev Khandelwal) but which soon turns out to be a nightmare for her.
 Sameera wakes up to find out that she is sexually assaulted and is convinced that Anurag is the culprit.